Does politics course content meet students' expectations?

 What external factors shape politics students’ views?

 Industrial action features more often in politics feedback than in many subjects and carries a strongly negative tone (index −62.4).
-Students respond better where schools document mitigations—replacement teaching, adjusted assessments, extensions—and explain decisions transparently.
-Being explicit about what fees cover also helps address value‑for‑money concerns that otherwise colour perceptions of content quality.
+Students respond better when schools document mitigations, such as replacement teaching, adjusted assessments, and extensions, and explain decisions transparently.
+Being explicit about what fees cover also helps address value‑for‑money concerns politics students raise that otherwise colour perceptions of content quality.

 What should politics programmes do next?